-This course examines the values, attitudes, and behaviors of humans related to natural resources.
+The values, attitudes, and behaviors of humans related to natural resources.
 Students will explore their own beliefs, biases, and prejudices through the use of case studies in controversial topics such as grazing on public lands, the expansion of wolves into new habitat, listing of endangered species such as sage grouse, and recreation conflicts.
-Enrollment in this course is contingent upon acceptance to the bachelor's degree program.